Contact Lens Care

 Medically reviewed by Alastair Lockwood on 19 January 2021

 What is double vision (diplopia)?

-Medically referred to as diplopia, double vision is seeing two images of a single object.
+Medically referred to as diplopia, double vision is seeing double images of a single object.
 The images may be side by side, on top of one another, or a mixture of both.
 On some occasions, you may even see more than two images of the same object.

 What causes double vision?